 Myles and Rhonda Goodrich own and operate Molly Brook Farm in Cabot, Vermont.
 The 565-acres of hay land, pasture, woodland and sugarbush support a milking herd of 80 organic milking cows as well as their young stock.
-The farm ships milk to Stonyfield Organic and sell quality Registered Jerseys.
+The farm produces organic milk and sells quality Registered Jerseys.

 Molly Brook has a long and distinguished role in the dairy history of Vermont.
 Nearly a century ago, Myles grandparents, Wendell and Inez Goodrich (5th generation) were one of the founding farm families of the Cabot Creamery Cooperative.